PDrifting/CBookDraft/book.markdown

     { .foo = 1 }                               // and then it can follow the rules
   };                                           // defined earlier in examples for
                                                // initialisation.
 Commas are used to
-                                               // seperate a list of consecutive
+                                               // separate a list of consecutive
                                                // initialisations.
 Even though this
-                                               // has 15 elements the reamaining
+                                               // has 15 elements the remaining
                                                // elements will be default initialised
                                                // to 0.
 This is merely one method for
                                                // initialisation during declare.